Quori-ROS/quori-v1-documentation/src/general_use.md

 When you are ready to power the motors on you can twist the Emergency Stop button to release the switch.

+> If the robot does NOT make SERIES OF BEEPS when booting up, the motors will not run!
+> If this happens, press the e-stop then twist to release it.
+> Repeat this until you hear the series of beeps.

 ## Powering Off